rizdaprasetya/mt-alt-doc/en/midtrans-account/overview.md

 ## How to unlock account (locked account)

 Midtrans provides tolerance of up to 5x (five times) errors when the merchant tries to login into MAP.
 If the tolerance limit is exceeded, the account will be locked automatically.
+This is to protect your account from illegitimate access.

+To unlock MAP, please wait for at least 15 minutes, account will be automatically unlocked.

-To unlock MAP, please inform the locked account to support@midtrans.com to begin unlock process.
+If it still locked, please inform the locked account to support@midtrans.com to begin unlock process.
 After the account has been unlocked, please log into midtrans account using your previous password.

 ## Reset Password